 Some of the first settlers of this family name were:

-Seiter Settlers in the United States in the 18th Century
+Seiter Settlers in United States in the 18th Century

-Seiter Settlers in the United States in the 19th Century
+Seiter Settlers in United States in the 19th Century

-Seiter Settlers in the United States in the 20th Century
+Seiter Settlers in United States in the 20th Century

 The Seiter Family Crest was acquired from the Houseofnames.com archives.
 The Seiter Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.